-So Let’s say that we have already an authoritative site and we rank in #1 top page in google, organically.
+So Let’s say that we have already an authoritative site and we rank on the #1 top page in Google, organically.

 How many clicks would we get?
-The maximum possible number, right; since we are #1 at search results.
+The maximum possible number, right; since we are #1 in search results.

 Please make sure that you got to Full-Screen mode.

 When we compare the exact keyword with our favorite keyword research tool Jaaxy, we see that the results are pretty close.